You are here:

 Website at http://www.drsharonmitchell.org and sits on Autism Today's Panel of Experts (www.autismtoday.com)

 Author of "Autism Goes to School" - a novel about autism that that became an Amazon bestseller.
-Check out the free sample available on Amazon at (http://tinyurl.com/7ps7y7m).
+Get this Amazon bestseller free at http://www.drsharonmitchell.org.
 In the next book, Autism Runs Away, Ethan is only in grade one and already has been kicked out of one school due to his tantrums and pattern of running away when in a panic.
 Now in a new school his mom remains glued to her phone, waiting for the call to tell her that they don’t know what to do with a child who has autism.
-How can she trust these strangers to look after her son, when he has run from own parents so very many times?
-Rather than attaching an adult to his side to keep him safe, this new teacher talks about calming strategies and choices.
-Do they not realize what could happen if Ethan flees the building?
 Sara is about to learn if this new school is up to the challenge. (https://www.amazon.ca/Autism-Runs-Away-Book-School-ebook/dp/B01FCYQ7DC).
-Book four, Autism Talks and Talks is about a 12 year old girl who has Asperger's.
+Autism Belongs is the 3rd book.
+Manny's life has shrank to the confines of their house.
+His parents are desperate not to rock his world because the aggression has gotten to much worse.
+Where will this lead?
+Is there a chance that Manny could actually belong out in the world?
+You bet!
+Get a free sample at https://www.amazon.com/Autism-Belongs-School-Daze-Book-ebook/dp/B0184ZQMI6.
+Book four, Autism Talks and Talks, is about a 12 year old girl who has Asperger's.
 She's bright, inquisitive, highly verbal, but lacks social skills.
 Try a free sample at https://www.amazon.ca/Autism-Talks-Book-School-Daze-ebook/dp/B01IIUZH3S Book five, Autism Grows Up features Suzie, a bright, twenty-one year old whose life collapsed after she finished high school.
 Now, she lives in her mother's basement, spending nights on her computer, afraid to broach the world outside their door.
-Autism Grows Up will be available on Amazon at the end of August, 2016.
+Autism Grows Up is found at https://www.amazon.com/Autism-Grows-School-Daze-Book-ebook/dp/B01JB8QW3U.
+Prefer a boxed set?
+Get the first 3 books bundled together at https://www.amazon.com/Autism-Box-Set-School-Books-ebook/dp/B01KBEHJ08.
 Co-author of Amazon.com bestseller, The Official Autism 101 Manual (http://autism101manual.com/).

 B.A. in Psychology, B.Ed. in Special Education, M.A. in Educational Leadership PhD. in Psychology Management, specializing in autism.